 Review, analysis and interpretation of available research with emphasis on designing new research to meet the changing needs of the school.
+School of Education

 652. Curriculum and Teaching in Areas of Specialization (5).
 Pr., Department Approval.

 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement.